ivan-guerra/programmador.com/content/series/workflow-optimization/part-5:-text-editing.md

 ![Git Status](/series/workflow-optimization/part-5:-text-editing/git-status.webp#center)

-You also get live change tracking on the left handside of the screen whenever you make changes to a git version controlled file.
+You also get live change tracking on the left hand side of the screen whenever you make changes to a git version controlled file.
 This information and more is also included in the status bar at the bottom of the window.